Freddie-Ellis/TL-PINNs/README.md

 The checkpointed models for the TL saved as the same name as the loaded pre trained model

 when TL try reducing the impact lambda 1 has on the loss, this ensures once l1 is found as = 1 it wont change as much.

+Use snapshots for transient plotting

+Ask about schematic
+Ask about theory for the PINN in method or background section